bbellify/sucsandsched-backend/README.md

 ### [POST] /api/potlucks/:potluck_id/items

 - Adds item to a potluck
+  - add an item to the potluck identified in the :potluck_id param in request
   - requires the field item_name as a string
   - returns the item added, plus the confirmed and user_bringing properties